detomarco/web-scraping/README.md

 web-scraping's goal is to recover, handle and store in a local repository, the articles published on news website or blogs.

 This software is able to work with many websites, including major news websites.
-To allow web-scraping get articles from web, the user needs to store into repository informations about the template used by the selected website.
-Simply enter css selectors for article heading, summary, eyeley, author, date and text, and the software will be able to get articles from article page or pages that listing many of them.
+To allow web-scraping get articles from web, the user has needed to store into repository informations about the template of a specific website: simply enter css selectors for article heading, summary, eyelet, author, date and text, and the software will be able to recover articles from article page or pages that listing many of them.

 The articles stored into repository will be available for reading everytime user wants.

-This program has been developed using many interfaces that allow to change it very quickly and handle different type of user-interface, web-connector or repository.

-Moreover, it has been tested with reference to major italian news websites like Repubblica (www.repubblica.it), Il Corriere della Sera (www.corriere.it).
+web-scraping has been tested with reference to major italian news websites like Repubblica (www.repubblica.it) Il Corriere della Sera (www.corriere.it).